 Finally I use both squares to make sure the short sides of the triangle are exactly at 45 degrees with the groove in the base of this table saw miter sled.

-Now, because it was very easy to miter cut using this table saw miter sled, I decided to make all the 45 degrees cuts to make a simple wooden frame.
+And because it was very easy to miter cut using this table saw miter sled, I decided to make all the 45 degrees cuts to make a simple wooden frame.
 And the thing is that it was surprising to discover that this table saw jig works better that my cheap miter saw.
 I think now you will see more miter joints in this blog and in my woodworking channel in YouTube.